Th3Av1at0r/CIS106-Avi-Schmookler/README.md

 ## Assignment 6

 This assignment was very fun and interesting, we needed to do two of the older activities.
 I chose activities four and one.
 For activity one I had to again make a program where I asked for the rate of someone's pay and the hours they were working per week and it produced the person's pay before taxes in weeks months and years.
 Activity four was the one where I had to take the length and width and give the area for two different shapes.
 I chose the triangle and parallelogram again because it seemed easy.
-I have finally been able to code a program without looking at Flogorithm.
+I have finally been able to code a program without looking at Flowgorithm.
 I can use these skills in the future because the formatting is very important for being able to find out where your problems are in a code.

 ## Assignment 7